archavka/CV/Resume.md

 ---
 <p>&nbsp;</p>
-<p>&nbsp;</p>

 ## __Experience__

 __2018 November – 2019 May__

-Worked in “Ginosi apartels &amp; hotels“ on fraud prevention and development of finance related procedures, policies.

-Also was dealing with the partner companies in Czech.
+Worked at “Ginosi apartels & hotels“ on fraud prevention and development of finance related procedures, policies, and was dealing with the partner companies in Czech.

+## __Personal projects__

 <p>&nbsp;</p>